Orange-OpenSource/hasplayer.js/README.md

 4. You can also check for other available targter by running:
     * grunt help

+The build task can be configured in order to select supported protocol(s) and to integrate or not EME support.
+For exemple:
+    * grunt build -protocol mss -no-protection ( = mss support only, no EME support)

 ## Demo

 A builded version of the hasplayer.js and samples is available ah this address: